Ethics

 Ethics approval by a university HREC cannot be accepted in place of a certified lead HREC under the NMA or WA Health HREC under the single site review.

-For research seeking recruitment of CAHS patients and/or CAHS staff or use CAHS facilities, ethics approval from the CAHS HREC (or other WA Health HREC or certified HREC in accordance with NMA) must be obtained.
+For research seeking recruitment of CAHS patients and/or CAHS staff or facilities, ethics approval from the CAHS HREC (or other WA Health HREC or certified HREC in accordance with NMA) must be obtained.

 WA Health institutions cannot currently accept the ethics approval granted to a project by a university HREC.
-University HRECs may choose to accept the ethics review of the CAHS or other WA Health HRECs.

 Other matters requiring Ethics approval